jesseduffield/jesseduffield.github.io/_posts/2026-3-1-You-Think-Unemployed-I-Think-Retired.md

 Or when you and a friend really enjoyed the Lord of the Rings trilogy but then when the Hobbit trilogy came out they ended up _preferring_ it over LOTR??
 (Sorry, Annie)

-It's the same feeling of despair which I felt then that floods my soul now.
+That same feeling of despair floods my soul now.

 People really don't like the idea of AI taking everybody's jobs and I just can't relate.
 I can relate to the fear of you losing your individual job while most people keep theirs, but I can't relate to the fear of everybody losing their jobs.